marcg-dev/SQLCursoPratico/pages/Cap3.md

 > **To avoid redundancies and incorrect data, I have kept the entities **(ESTADO | CIDADE | BAIRRO)** for all the Exercises mentioned above.**
 >
 > **It is evident how the database normalization strategy helped me to correct several problems in my first modeling, where I used the ERDiagram strategy.
 It was clear that the corrections made provided me with more scalable systems with better data qualities.**

+---

+**NOTE**
+> The book informs us that it is often necessary to assess the need to keep some redundant fields in the entity.
+>
+> This process is called “database denormalization”.
+>
+> This doesn't mean we're going to throw away all the work we've done before, but we need to remember that: Even the most advanced databases have limitations and costs.
+>
+> It is necessary to carry out an analysis considering the scalability of the system and how this would affect each entity.
+When encountering any issues that hamper system performance or growth, we need to consider  “database denormalization”.